 Interested in nightclubs?
 Check out this guide to the best nightclubs in Madrid.

 Madrid Hostels and Accommodation

-Madrid sees a huge influx of visitors during the summer, so it’s recommended that you book your accommodation in advance if you want to have the most options available.
-That said, accommodation is affordable, and it’s usually good quality.
+Madrid sees a huge influx of visitors during the summer and the shoulder seasons so it’s recommended that you book your accommodation in advance if you want to have the most options available.
+That said, accommodation is generally affordable and it’s usually good quality.

-I’ve always used HostelWorld to book our hostels so you’ll want to poke around there to find the perfect hostel.
+We’ve always used Hostelworld to book our hostels so you’ll want to poke around there to find the perfect hostel.
 Here are a few of the best-rated hostels: